Synopsis: We discuss linked list abstract data types, reasons for implementation and implementation specifications/examples in JavaScript.

 Doubly-linked list

-• Begins data structure with a head node.
+- Begins data structure with a

-• Indicates last node with a tail node.
+node. - Indicates last node with a

-• Ends data structure with null reference.
+node. - Ends data structure with

-• Permits bi-directional traversal behavior.
+reference. - Permits bi-directional traversal behavior.

-The doubly-linked list in our next example (1.2) begins again with 12, but the key difference in the ADT is that once you traverse to the next node (containing 99), you can traverse back the way you came!
+), you can traverse back the way you came!
 A doubly-linked list references with a pointer both the next and the previous node.
 The doubly-linked list begins with a head and ends with a tail.

 1.2 Doubly-linked list example, Wikipedia